2008 World Snooker Championship: Later rounds (quarter-finals, semi-finals, final)

 The final was played on 4 and 5 May between O'Sullivan and Carter.
-Both men were English for the first time since the 1991 event, when John Parrott defeated Jimmy White 18–11.
+Both finalists were English for the first time since the 1991 event, when John Parrott defeated Jimmy White 18–11.
 O'Sullivan led 11–5 after the first day's play and won the match 18–8.
-This was O'Sullivan's third world championship joining Steve Davis and Hendry having won than two World titles at the Crucible; and was his 20th career ranking title.
+This was O'Sullivan's third World Championship win, as he joined Steve Davis and Hendry in having won more than two world titles at the Crucible; it was the 20th ranking title of his professional career.
 In post-match interviews, both players admitted to not having played particularly well, with O'Sullivan commenting "Ali and I are disappointed not to put on a better performance".
 Carter's performance was described as "jaded".
 The win also gave O'Sullivan the top spot in the world rankings.

 Main draw

 Shown below are the results for each round.
 The numbers in parentheses beside some of the players are their seeding ranks.